kris-geyer/pegLog/README.md

 A Terms of Service and Privacy Policy is available <a href="https://psychsensorlab.com/privacy-agreement-for-apps/">here</a>.

+Sample data and supplementary R-code for analysis are avaliable <a href="https://drive.google.com/open?id=1HYb_GsvGLqP8RWOQRV7co_tEamYsHooA">here</a>.

 # customisation
 Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of location updates can be customised by modifying the Constants file.
 Following customisation, the